-▶ Postsecondary Enrollment Rate by Six Months after High School
+► Postsecondary Enrollment Rate by Six Months after High School

-This metric shows the percentage of students who graduated and enrolled in a two- or four-year college, vocational program, approved apprenticeship, or public service within six months of their transfer school graduation deadline.
-For the 2023-24 School Quality Reports, this metric evaluates the transfer school graduating cohort whose transfer school graduation deadline year was 2021-22.
-To contribute positively, a student must have graduated high school with a Local or higher diploma and enrolled in a qualifying postsecondary program by December 31, 2023.
+This metric shows the percentage of students who graduated and enrolled in a two-or four-year college, vocational program, approved apprenticeship, or public service within six months of their scheduled graduation date.
+For the 2023-24 School Quality Reports, this metric evaluates cohort 'Y (students who first entered high school during the 2019-20 school year/ "Class of 2023").
+To contribute positively, a student must have graduated high school with a local or higher diploma and enrolled in a qualifying post-secondary program by December 31, 2023.